wpearman1996/MARES_database_pipeline/README.md

 In our workflow, we provide scripts that help trawl through your sequence reads, and taxa list, and provide a list of reads or taxa that are potentially contaminants and/or marine species.

+> Run the the R script step6_marine_contaminants_checker.R in R.

-You can then use the *step6_marine_contaminants_checker.R* script on the taxonomically classied sequences output from MEGAN and Kraken2, and it will flag potential contaminants (based on a provided list of contaminants) or marine species (Based on the WoRMS local database).
+You can then use the *step6_marine_contaminants_checker.R* script on the taxonomically classified sequences output from MEGAN and Kraken2, and it will flag potential contaminants (based on a provided list of contaminants) or marine species (Based on the WoRMS local database).
 Please note, not all species of algae are in the local WoRMS download, so algal taxa may not be identified as marine.

 If you want to check for contaminants or marine taxa you need the following:
 1) A list of contaminant taxa (taxa_contam.list)